directus-labs/os-santa/directus/README.md

 # OS Santa Directus Template

-The `.directus` directory holds a sample Docker Compose file that you can use to quickly spin up a local version of Directus along with the Salty Open Source Santa template in JSON format.
+The `directus` directory holds a sample Docker Compose file that you can use to quickly spin up a local version of Directus along with the Salty Open Source Santa template in JSON format.

 We 100% recommend using Docker if you want to run Directus locally or self-host on your own infrastructure.
 It easiest way to get up and running and it prevents a lot of environment specific issues inside Node.